OWASP/www-policy/operational/chapter-handbook-existing.md

   - The dollar amount for this is set by each local chapter.
 2. Local Chapter Supporter - Organizations that are not yet interested in becoming full Organizational Supporters but who have a desire to direct their support in a more regional manner may prefer to become a Chapter Supporter.
   - Benefits include being recognized as a local supporter by posting the company logo on the OWASP Chapter website, and having (1) supporting member vote in elections and on issues that shape the direction of the community.
-  - Suggested dollar amounts are $500 (Silver), $1000 (Gold), and $2000 (Platinum) per year, split 10/90 with the Foundation - 90% of the funds going directly to the local chapter.
+  - Suggested dollar amounts are $500 (Silver), $1,000 (Gold), and $2,000 (Platinum) per year.
-3. Organizational Supporter (Global)- Organizations that wish to support OWASP with a 100% tax deductible donation to enable OWASP Foundation to continue the mission.
-  - Benefits include an opportunity to post a rotating banner ad on the OWASP home page for 30 days at no additional cost, being recognized as a supporter by posting the company logo on the OWASP Website, being listed as a sponsor in the OWASP newsletter that goes to over 10,000 individuals around the world on owasp mailing lists.
-  - Organizational Supporters have (1) supporting member vote in elections and on issues that shape the direction of the community.
-  - $5,000 per year, split 60/40 with the Foundation - 40% going to the local chapter designated at the time of payment.

 ## Spawning Other Chapters
 Some activities such as conferences, media relations and involvement with legislation and regulatory bodies are nationwide by nature.
 Such activities should be handled collectively by all chapters in the country and should be led by one of the chapter leaders, either by mutual agreement, election, or if all else fails, appointed by the Community Manager.

 # Chapter 10:  International Aspects
 ## Translation
 While knowledge of English is extremely helpful in communicating with the OWASP community around the world, it is certainly not necessary.
-To support the spread of the OWASP mission regardless of a person’s language, many chapters have worked as a team on translating OWASP Projects, Documentation, or even this Handbook.
+To support the spread of the OWASP mission regardless of a person's language, many chapters have worked as a team on translating OWASP Projects, Documentation, or even this Handbook.

 ## Localization
 Understanding local culture and habits, and considering them when planning meetings can make a big difference in meeting attendance and the success of your chapter.
 For example, in some cultures it is not popular or even rude to discuss business over lunch.
 Thus, an OWASP meeting over lunch would not work very well.
-On the other hand, some areas have had great success with planning meetings during the lunch hour because it doesn’t cut into people’s "family" time in the evening.
-Talk to others in your city or region to find out what would work best for them and don’t be constrained by what chapters in other regions are doing.
+On the other hand, some areas have had great success with planning meetings during the lunch hour because it doesn't cut into people's "family" time in the evening.
+Talk to others in your city or region to find out what would work best for them and don't be constrained by what chapters in other regions are doing.
 ## Adjusted Memberships Fees
 Some regions (developing countries) of the world may qualify for a discounted membership of $20.
 If you are unsure of whether this applies to your chapter or would like to request a discount code, please submit your request through the contact us form.